sreegithub19/upgrad/readme.md

 0.

-- git rm --cached <path_to_folder_name> -r : This is to reflect git adding changes in case folder names are modified.
+- git rm --cached <path_to_folder_name> -r : This is to reflect changes in git in case folder names of .gitignore file are modified.

+- git add . && git commit -m "C" && git push origin main

 1. git branch -m main: